MishraShikhar/OCVS/OCVS/ProvisionOCVS.md

     ![](./images/Lab400/400_21.png " ")

-### STEP 2: Create a Public Subnet to host the Bastion server
+### STEP 2: Create a **Network Address Translation (NAT) Gateway**

-We will now create a public subnet in the same VCN, as the SDDC, to host a Bastion server.
-Once the SDDC is up and running, we will need this jump server to access the SDDC.
+Since the SDDC is sittng in a private subnet, to allow it to communicate with the internet, we will need a NAT Gateway.

 -  Go to the navigation menu.
 Under **Core Infrastructure**, choose **Networking** and then **Virtual Cloud Networks**.